Cumin: Cultivation parameters

 Cumin is grown from seeds.
 The seeds need 2 to 5 °C for emergence, an optimum of 20–30 °C is suggested.
 Cumin is vulnerable to frost damage, especially at flowering and early seed formation stages.
 Methods to reduce frost damage are spraying with sulfuric acid (0.1%), irrigating the crop prior to frost incidence, setting up windbreaks, or creating an early-morning smoke cover.
 The seedlings of cumin are rather small and their vigor is low.
 Soaking the seeds for 8 hours before sowing enhances germination.
 For an optimal plant population, a sowing density of 12–15 kg/ha is recommended.
 Fertile, sandy, loamy soils with good aeration, proper drainage, and high oxygen availability are preferred.
 The pH optimum of the soil ranges from 6.8 to 8.3.
 Cumin seedlings are sensitive to salinity and emergence from heavy soils is rather difficult.
-Therefore, a proper seedbed preparation (smooth bed) is crucial for optimal establishment of cumin.
+Therefore, a proper seedbed preparation (smooth bed) is crucial for the optimal establishment of cumin.

 Two sowing methods are used for cumin, broadcasting and line sowing.
 For broadcast sowing, the field is divided into beds and the seeds are uniformly broadcast in this bed.
 Afterwards, they are covered with soil using a rake.
 For line sowing, shallow furrows are prepared with hooks at a distance of 20 to 25 cm.
 The seeds are then placed in these furrows and covered with soil.
 Line sowing offers advantages for intercultural operations such as weeding, hoeing, or spraying.
 The recommended sowing depth is 1–2 cm and the recommended sowing density is around 120 plants per m2.
 The water requirements of cumin are lower than those of many other species.
 Despite this, cumin is often irrigated after sowing to be sure that enough moisture is available for seedling development.
 The amount and frequency of irrigation depends on the climate conditions.